Gifford Miller

 Alan Gifford Miller (born November 6, 1969) is the former Speaker of the New York City Council who represented the 5th district.
 Barred from seeking reelection due to term limits, the Democrat ran unsuccessfully in the Democratic primary for the opportunity to run against incumbent Republican Mayor, Michael Bloomberg in November 2005.

 Early life and education

 Miller grew up in New York City with mother Lynden B. Miller, a prominent landscape designer, and father Leigh Miller, who was a political appointee to Presidents Kennedy and Johnson.

 Miller attended St. Bernard's School, a Manhattan day school for young boys.
 He graduated from Middlesex School and Princeton University, earning a degree in political science.
-Following his graduation from Princeton in 1992, Miller joined the staff of Representative Carolyn B. Maloney, a Democrat who represents the New York 14th Congressional District, which overlaps Council District 5.
+Following his graduation from Princeton in 1992, Miller joined the staff of Representative Carolyn B. Maloney, a Democrat who represented the New York 14th Congressional District, which overlaps Council District 5.
 Council District 5 represents of the Upper East Side, Yorkville, Carnegie Hill, Turtle Bay, Sutton Place and Roosevelt Island.

 Miller dropped out of Fordham University Law School in 2000 to focus on his successful race for the New York City Council Speaker.